This page provides data on the number of confirmed deaths from COVID-19.

 - How COVID-19 deaths are recorded may differ between countries (e.g., some countries may only count hospital deaths, whilst others also include deaths in homes).

 - The death figures on a given date do not necessarily show the number of new deaths on that day, but the deaths reported on that day.
 Since reporting can vary significantly from day to day – irrespectively of any actual variation of deaths – it is helpful to view the seven-day rolling average of the daily figures as we do in the chart here.

 → We provide more detail on these three points in the section ‘Deaths from COVID-19: background‘.

 Three tips on how you can interact with this chart

-- By clicking on Add country you can show and compare the data for any country in the world you are interested in.
+- By clicking on Edit countries and regions you can show and compare the data for any country in the world you are interested in.

 - If you click on the title of the chart, the chart will open in a new tab.
 You can then copy-paste the URL and share it.

 - Map view: switch to a global map of confirmed deaths using the ‘MAP’ tab at the bottom of the chart.